randall-coding/avabranch/README.md

 ## Setup the Game
 To play this game, we will use a pre-made game image deployed on Acorn.
 Acorn is a cloud based platform that makes it easy to deploy applications.
 With Acorn, everything about the deployment is contained in one image which can be anything from a single container game to a large multi service application.

 To deploy we created a free account on https://acorn.io.
 Then we simply clicked "Deploy Acorn" > "From Acorn Image" on the dashboard.
-For the Acorn Image we entered "ghcr.io/randall-coding/acorn/cs2_server:latest".
+For the Acorn Image enter "ghcr.io/randall-coding/acorn/avabranch".
 You can deploy your own server using the same method.

 ![ava_deploy](https://github.com/randall-coding/avabranch/assets/39175191/1974ab0e-3fb1-41a3-b4c0-b9a18dcc53a1)